anonymous1010001/BERT_ER/README.md

 For training run `training_with_LLM_generated_synthetic_data.py`. <br> After training, you can find the best checkpoint on the dev set according to the evaluation results.
 For this use `prediction.py`.

 # QPP-Evaluator
-Download the `qpp-eval-main.zip' and it expects Apache lucene for the retrieved documents in TREC (Download the `lucene-msmarco-main.zip' and set up the Lucene by configuring accordingly).[link]
+Download the `qpp-eval-main.zip' and it expects Apache lucene for the retrieved documents in TREC (Download the `lucene-msmarco-main.zip' and set up the Lucene by configuring accordingly).
+Run QPPScoresFileWriter.java file.